-Doug is a Systems and Industrial Engineer with a master's degree.
+Doug has a MS in Systems and Industrial Engineering with a dual major in Quality and Reliability Engineering .
 He lives in Gilbert, Arizona.

 Many have said the most important purpose for investing is to make money.
 In order to make money, we face two key decisions: when to buy and when to sell.
 Simply put, we must buy when prices are low and sell when prices are higher than the buy price.

 The difficulty is in the implementation.
 Our emotions work against us; when markets are rising, there’s a jubilation that makes it very easy to join in and buy when prices are high and moving higher.
 When markets are low, it can seem like there is no bottom and the market will never bounce back, which makes it easy to follow the herd and sell low.

 Ideally, what we need is a system that will reduce the emotion of investing by automatically telling you when to buy, sell, or do nothing.
 In the late 1970s, Robert Lichello published a book titled How to Make $1,000,000 in the Stock Market—Automatically, which presents a stock market timing system that claims to do exactly that.
 In this article, we will briefly explain this system and then back-test it to see if there is any credence to these claims.

 - If you are already familiar with the basic AIM system but would like to see a more detailed analysis, go to this article: Sensitivity Analysis.